 Additionally, our nation must never discriminate based on a person’s theological beliefs.
 The Constitution ensures that there should be no religious tests and guarantees the freedom of conscience.
 No one should be denied the privilege of citizenship or the ability to travel because of their religion.

 Arkansas relies on our agricultural communities.
 Nearly half of Arkansans live in a rural county, and over half of those counties have a poverty rate of 25 percent or greater.
 To encourage a prosperous and fair economy, it is crucial that we foster opportunities in our rural communities.
-We must commit to invest in greater broadband capability, electrical infrastructure, rural healthcare, and food security programs.
+We must commit to invest in greater broadband capability, electrical infrastructure, rural healthcare, and food security programs (see our proposed Medicare Fresh Fruit and Vegetable Program).
 Rural communities are the backbone of our state's economy, and our policies should reflect this.

 The planet is our only home, and we have a responsibility to care for it.
 Human activity directly contributes to the planet’s changing climate.
 As the wealthiest nation on Earth, we have a responsibility to alter our energy consumption and mitigate the destructive effects of climate change.
 By investing in renewable energy measures, we can further expand economic development and growth throughout the state.
 Being the Natural State, we owe it to ourselves to be the leading innovators in environmental sustainability.